We’ve all heard it: an email list is imperative to increasing your income as a blogger.

 If you are blogging for profit, I hate to say it, but you need to be serious about email.
 If you choose not to grow an email list, you are choosing to build your blog on a sandy foundation.

-So, if you are ready to take your blog income into your own hands, do these things NOW:
+So, if you are ready to take your blog income into your own hands, I suggest starting by watching this free training from Kate Doster on how to write emails so good they’ll like the screen!

 A few tips for successful email marketing: